iankuntze08/Orbits/README.md

 # Usage
-- To run **WITHOUT** recording of accumulated energy, just run buildrun.bat
+- To run **WITHOUT** recording of accumulated energy, just run buildrun.bat without arguments
 - To run **WITH** recording of accumulated energy, run buildrun.bat with arguments "1" followed by the amount of time in seconds to run for <br>
 WARNING: Large run times can result in large file sizes

-## Use on non-windows systems
-- TODO